 7. Save money on wine by subscribing to a monthly wine subscription

 Dry January isn't the only way to save money on alcohol!
 The reality is, you’re probably overpaying for wine at the grocery store.
 Wine subscriptions like Bright Cellars can actually save you money because they cut out the middleman.

 Not to mention, they do the heavy lifting of sending the wine to you and picking out all your bottles.
 You’re less likely to wind up with a bottle of wine you dislike, and if you’re ever not in love with a Bright Cellars bottle, we’ll replace it in your next box for free.
 No risk.
 All the reward.

 In Vino Finito

 What are your goals for the New Year, and how does wine fit into them?
-Let us know in the comments, and we’ll do our part to keep the wine education coming.
+Let us know, and we’ll do our part to keep the wine education coming.